 However, during the appeal hearings, emergency evacuation routes was the primary topic of concern.
 Taking direction from the City Planning Commissioners and the City Councilors during their discussions on the subject applications, staff continued to push for a tertiary access point.
 Upon implementing the Briargate Master Plan, staff was able to negotiate a third access point on Howells Road as described in the previous section.
-An updated potential evacuation route map has been produced with accounts for the tertiary access and the connection of Union Boulevard and Milam Road (see "Potential Kettle Creek North and North Fork Evacuation Routes" attachment).
+An updated potential evacuation route map has been produced with accounts for the tertiary access and the connection of Union Boulevard and Milam Road.